 The addition of a successful youth program to a successful high school program allowed the Highlanders to once again become one of the most prominent and well regarded youth clubs in California.
 Under successive Presidents Kevin Rowell, Debbie Kessler and Mark Carrington the Club grew to over 200 players and their families.
 The Club participated in state and national tournaments, toured locally and internationally and continued to provide a stream of top quality athletes to college rugby programs and representative sides.

 Marin Highlander alumni currently populate many of the top collegiate rugby programs in the nation.
-The club has produced countless High School All Stars, Collegiate All Americans, Regional All Stars, Pacific Coast Representatives and several USA National Team members and several Major League Rugby professionals.
+The club has produced countless High School All Stars, Collegiate All Americans, Regional All Stars, Pacific Coast Representatives several USA National Team members and several Major League Rugby professionals.
 The current coaching staff includes many of these accomplished players.

 Entering its fourth decade, the club is well positioned, under Head Coach John Vantress, to uphold and build upon the club’s storied history and reputation.
 The club has compiled a high caliber coaching staff that includes several coaches that have played at the international level.
 The Board most recently under President Mike McNeeley has maintained a successful rugby program and the club’s justified reputation as upholding the best traditions and experiences of playing a great game and maintaining a strong tradition in Marin County.